 Tuna steaks don’t have a lot of flavor and many people prefer them that way.
 It can provide a simpler dining experience when seasoned with only pepper and salt.
-If you want your fish to have a more vibrant and complex taste, there are many ways that you can go but the best spices for tuna steak are:
+If you want your fish to have a more vibrant and complex taste, there are many ways that you can go.
+Here are some of the best spices for tuna steak.

 Tuna tends to dry out, especially the thinner steaks.
 Anything thinner than an inch and a half can be considered a thin steak.
 To keep a tuna steak from getting dry, it is a good idea to marinate it in oil and soy sauce.

 Olive oil is one of your healthiest options.
 Not only will it keep your tuna from sticking to the grill, but it will also help to keep it moist.
 Drying out is less of a risk with thicker steaks so you may not need to marinate them.
 Simply brushing a little oil on before placing on the grill may be sufficient.

 The mild meatiness of a tuna steak is greatly elevated by the addition of a little heat from black pepper.
 Freshly ground black pepper will be best as it brings notes of citrus along with its subtle spark from piperine.
 As with most seafood, the citrus notes are a valuable addition to offset the briny flavors.

 Other spicy flavors can work with tuna almost as well as black pepper does.
 Ginger is a popular option in many Asian tuna dishes and it will work in a western-style preparation as well.
 It offers a mild heat and slight sweetness that can save a tuna steak from blandness.

 Ginger can work in dishes with most of the spices on this list but pairs especially well with soy sauce.
 Grind the fresh rhizome for use in your marinade or serve pickled ginger as a condiment at the table.